mm-zacharydavison/matador/README.md

 In **Matador**, _unhandled_ refers to a message that was consumed by a worker but is not in your `MatadorSchema`.
 This can happen during deployments, where your publisher has already been deployed, but your consumer has not, and therefore your consumer doesn't know about the event yet.
-Since the most common reason for this (99.99% of the time in our experience) is simply deployment timing, _unhandled_ events will be requeued after a TTL.
+Since the most common reason for this (99.99% of the time in our experience) is simply deployment timing, _unhandled_ events are sent to the unhandled dead-letter queue for later inspection and manual reprocessing.

-> TODO: Specify the TTL.

 #### Undeliverable Queue

 Undeliverable is a conventional term for messages that could not be successfully processed.
-After a configured amount of retries, a message will be sent to the undeliverable queue and left there for inspection.
+After a configured amount of retries (default: 3 attempts), a message will be sent to the undeliverable queue and left there for inspection.
-By default, this queue is not cleared by **Matador**, although there is a default size limit.
+By default, this queue is not cleared by **Matador**.
+You can optionally configure a `maxLength` on the dead-letter queue via the `DeadLetterQueueConfig`.

-> TODO: Specify the default size limit.

 ### `Codec`